TA

 Choy (Tea)

-Green tea is the most commonly consumed beverage, often served hot in small bowls with sugar.
+Green tea in summer, black tea in winter - the most commonly consumed beverage.
+Often served hot in small bowls with sugar.
 It's an integral part of Tajik hospitality and daily life.

 teaHot